SolaceProducts/event-management-agent/README.md

 * existing plugins can be extended to discover additional data
 * EDA data can be discovered from other systems, e.g. schemas from schema registries

-At this stage (August 2023), the Event Management Agent is still in an active development phase.

 ## Available today:

 * Users can discover Solace PubSub+ and Apache and Confluent Kafka brokers event flow data: